 Sugar leaf: The small leaf that grows within the flower/bud, which is normally covered in trichomes because of its positioning within the plant.
 On average, sugar leaves typically have a thick coat of trichomes.

 Tiny resin glands on the flowers’ leaves and calyxes.
 To the naked eye, trichomes look like crystals, however, under the microscope, the trichomes can look like crystallized mushrooms.
 Additionally, trichomes feature a head and stalk, and cannabinoids are produced within the trichome heads.
 Trichomes are not only rich in cannabinoids, but they also ooze with several aromatic oils, aka terpenes.

-Terpenes: Hydrocarbons which provide users with various euphoric and therapeutic effects that occur from marijuana in addition to providing the aroma and flavor people experience when consuming marijuana.
+Terpenes: Hydrocarbons may provide users with various desirable effects, in addition to providing the aroma and flavor people experience when consuming marijuana.
 Overall, terpenes represent important building blocks that marijuana plants need to reach their peaks.

 Cannabinoids: Chemicals unique to the marijuana plant, which provide varying effects to users.
 For example, cannabinoids interact with special receptors within our body, and they’re grouped into different sub-categories.
 A handful of examples of well-known cannabinoids include THC, CBD, CBN, CBG, etc.

 Marijuana is a complex plant, that delivers to users is very unique, and many different parts are needed in order to produce the plant that millions of people rely on.
 Next time you purchase any type of marijuana product, especially flower strains, you’ll now be familiar with the anatomy of marijuana and its significant complexity.

 Interested in creating your own infused marijuana products?
 If so, check out the interesting article here.